-- A. At each school, the principal or the principal's designee shall be responsible for receiving complaints alleging violations of this policy. - B. All school employees are required to report alleged violations of this policy to the principal or the principal's designee. - C. All other members of the school community, including students, parents/legal guardians, volunteers, and visitors are encouraged to report any act that may be a violation of this policy anonymously or in person to the principal or principal's designee. - D. The principal of each school in the District shall establish and prominently publicize to students, staff, volunteers, and parents/legal guardians, how a report of bullying or harassment may be filed either in person or anonymously and how this report will be acted upon. - E. The victim of bullying or harassment, anyone who witnessed the bullying or harassment, and anyone who has credible information that an act of bullying or harassment has taken place may file a report of bullying or harassment. - F. A school employee, school volunteer, student, parent/legal guardian or other persons who promptly reports in good faith an act of bullying or harassment to the appropriate school official and who makes this report in compliance with the procedures set forth in the District policy is immune from a cause of action for damages arising out of the reporting itself or any failure to remedy the reported incident. - G. Submission of a good faith complaint or report of bullying or harassment will not affect the complainant or reporter's future
+- A. At each school, the principal or the principal's designee shall be responsible for oral or written complaints alleging violations of this policy and will determine the appropriate action. - B. All school employees are required to report alleged violations of this policy to the principal or the principal's designee. - C. All other members of the school community, including students, parent/legal guardians, volunteers, and visitors are encouraged to report any act that may be a violation of this policy anonymously or in person to the principal or principal's designee. - D. The principal of each school in the District shall establish and prominently publicize to students, staff, volunteers, parents/legal guardians, visitors and other agents, how a report of bullying or

-- employment, grades, learning or working environment, or work assignments. - H. Any written or oral reporting of an act of bullying or harassment shall be considered an official means of reporting such act(s). - I. Reports may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report.
+- harassment may be filed either in person or anonymously and how this report will be acted upon. - E. The alleged victim of bullying or harassment, anyone who witnessed the bullying or harassment, and anyone who has credible information that an act of bullying or harassment has taken place may file a report of bullying or harassment. - F. A school employee, school volunteer, student, parent/legal guardian or other persons who promptly reports in good faith an act of bullying or harassment to the appropriate school official and who makes this report in compliance with the procedures set forth in the District policy is immune from cause of action for damages arising out of the reporting itself or any failure to remedy the reported incident. - G. Submission of a good faith complaint or report of bullying or harassment will not affect the complainant or reporter's future employment, grades, learning or working environment, or work assignments. - H. Any written oral reporting or an act of bullying or harassment shall be considered an official means of reporting such act(s). - I. Reporting may be made anonymously, but formal disciplinary action may not be based solely on the basis of an anonymous report.
+The principal/designee or District Administrator shall document all complaints in writing and/or through the appropriate data system to ensure that problems are addressed in a timely manner.